postersw/AndersonIsland/ReadMe.txt

 -----------------------------------------------------------------------------------------------------------------------

 IOS CERTIFICATES  updated 5/31/18.
-Certificates last 3 years.
+Certificates last just 1 year.
 Provisioning profiles last 1 year.
 HISTORY
 These files are on the desktop of the virtual mac.
 They are duplicated in OneDrive/Documents/PhoneGap/Keys, but actually were created on my virtual mac and the developer.apple.com web site.
+2/27/21 On LA051: New Development Cert and new Prod cert and Updated Provisioning Profiles for org.anderson-island.andersonislandassistant
+	New Developement and Distribution certificates, using the OLD existing CertSigningRequest files.
+	Dev and Distribution MobileProvisioningProfiles updated to point to new certs.
-3/18/20 New Development Cert and new Prod cert and Updated Provisioning Profiles for org.anderson-island.andersonislandassistant
+3/18/20 On LA051: New Development Cert and new Prod cert and Updated Provisioning Profiles for org.anderson-island.andersonislandassistant
 	New Developement and Distribution certificates, using the OLD existing CertSigningRequest files.
 	Dev and Distribution MobileProvisioningProfiles updated to point to new certs.
 	P12 files exported using the new dev and distribution certs.